Nissan committee says facts point to legal violations by former chairman Ghosn

 “There are facts sufficient to suspect violations of laws and regulations, violation of internal rules and private use of company funds and expenses... by Mr. Ghosn,” the committee said in its report.

-It also singled out Nissan director Greg Kelly, who too has been indicted, for his alleged role in helping Ghosn avoid oversight.
+It also singled out Nissan director Greg Kelly, who too has been indicted, for his alleged role in helping Ghosn avoid oversight, and said that Saikawa had signed documents regarding compensation Ghosn would receive after retirement.

 “It is clear that there are issues requiring improvement with respect to Nissan’s governance as it could not prevent the misconduct.”